Gilles Courteau: QMJHL president

 In response to the class action lawsuit against the CHL regarding the status of its players with respect to the minimum wage in Canada, Courteau said that its players are not employees, but are student athletes.
 He successfully lobbied for amendments to labour standards in Nova Scotia, New Brunswick, and Prince Edward Island, and as of June 2018 is negotiating with the Quebec government.
 Courteau said that if players were paid a weekly salary, they would be less likely to continue schooling.
 He says the league's priority is to oversee players, ensure they have housing, food, education, hockey equipment, and receive a weekly stipend.
 He also stated that the league spends $75,000 per player each year including tuition and tutoring, and is more akin to a scholarship than a salary.
 He introduced a player assistance program in 2012 to help with on-ice and off-ice issues for players, and wants to maintain the trust of players and parents, as part of his own extended family.

 Courteau has maintained the status quo on not releasing numbers of concussions in the QMJHL, due to confidentiality of medical records, but has stated that the CHL may adopt a policy on the disclosure of statistics in the future.
 He also stated that the CHL has considered a possible renaming of the QMJHL, but that there are issues regarding branding and broadcasting.

 In December 2022, Courteau, announced that he will retire from the QMJHL in May 2024.
 He instead resigned sooner, effective March 5, 2023.
+His resignation came during the Government of Quebec inquiry into allegations of sexual misconduct committed during hazing rituals dating back to 1975 in the QMJHL.
+He was succeeded as QMJHL commissioner by Mario Cecchini.

 Honours and awards

 Courteau received a commendation from Minister of Veterans Affairs of Canada for his role in establishing a veterans' week throughout the QMJHL in 2010.
 Courteau was inducted into the Hockey Québec Hall of Fame on June 11, 2016.

+After retiring as commissioner in 2023, the QMJHL renamed its trophy for the playoffs championship to be the Gilles-Courteau Trophy.